OttEricOttender/HydroCalc/instructions.md

 ### 5. Optional - Running the Watershed Delineation Script ###
-To test the script directly, Navigate to `/scripts` and run the `delineate.py` script.
+To test the script directly, navigate to `/scripts` and run the `delineate.py` script.
 This will calculate the watershed and river network from a specified point.
 Use EPSG:3301 coordinate system coordinates as arguments:

 ```bash
 python delineate.py <arg 1> <arg 2>